EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Related work

 \textbf{Video analytics systems.} Many recent VDBMSs have been proposed and focus on a wide range of data management challenges, including fast inference over videos~\cite{DBLP:journals/pvldb/KangBZ19, DBLP:conf/sigmod/LuCKC18, Moll2020ExSampleES, DBLP:conf/sigmod/BastaniHBGABCKM20, DBLP:conf/icde/AndersonCRW19}, storage optimization~\cite{DBLP:conf/icde/tasm, DBLP:conf/sigmod/vss, DBLP:conf/eurosys/vstore}, efficient dataflow processing~\cite{10.1145/3197517.3201394}, preprocessing and indexing~\cite{DBLP:conf/sigmod/BastaniM22, DBLP:conf/sigmod/KangGBHZ22, DBLP:conf/sigmod/HeASC20}, exploration and organization~\cite{DBLP:conf/cidr/DaumZHBHKCW22}, privacy~\cite{DBLP:conf/nsdi/CangialosiAANSN22}, and tuning configurations~\cite{DBLP:conf/cloud/RomeroZYK21, DBLP:conf/sigcomm/JiangABSS18, DBLP:conf/sigmod/HeC22}.
 Those techniques are orthogonal to our work.

-\textbf{Compositional query processing over videos.} Several systems have explored compositional queries over videos.
+\textbf{Compositional query processing over videos.} Several systems have explored compositional queries over videos~\cite{DBLP:conf/sigmod/Chen0K20, DBLP:conf/sigmod/Chen0KY21, DBLP:journals/pvldb/BastaniMM20, DBLP:conf/sigmod/ChaoKX20, DBLP:journals/pvldb/ChenKYY22, DBLP:journals/corr/abs-1910-02993, DBLP:conf/sensys/LiuGUMCG19, DBLP:journals/corr/abs-2104-06142, DBLP:conf/bigdataconf/YadavC19, DBLP:journals/tmm/KuoC00, mell2021synthesizing}.
 However, they either require that users express compositional queries explicitly~\cite{DBLP:journals/pvldb/ChenKYY22, DBLP:journals/corr/abs-1910-02993, DBLP:conf/sensys/LiuGUMCG19}, or train customized models for such events~\cite{DBLP:journals/corr/abs-2104-06142, DBLP:journals/pvldb/BastaniMM20, DBLP:conf/sigmod/ChaoKX20}.
 Instead, \system uses a query-by-example approach to minimize user effort and learn and refine a query specification iteratively from user feedback.

-As detailed in~\Cref{subsec:expressiveness}, TQVS~\cite{DBLP:conf/sigmod/Chen0K20} and \citet{DBLP:conf/sigmod/Chen0KY21} limit the types of compositional queries to temporal queries that count co-occurring objects.
-Vaas~\cite{DBLP:journals/pvldb/BastaniMM20} enables users to execute a complex query by combining the output of simpler queries, but does not introduce any algebra to reason about spatiotemporal events, and SVQ++~\cite{DBLP:conf/sigmod/ChaoKX20} only supports spatial queries.
-In contrast, \system introduces a more general data model that supports compositional queries involving relationships between objects in space and time.

-\textbf{Accelerating query execution over videos.} Prior work on recent VDBMSs focuses on accelerating queries by filtering frames using cheaper predicates~\cite{DBLP:conf/sigmod/LuCKC18}, optimizing the sampling rate~\cite{Moll2020ExSampleES, DBLP:conf/sigmod/BastaniHBGABCKM20}, and building specialized models~\cite{DBLP:journals/pvldb/KangBZ19, DBLP:conf/icde/AndersonCRW19}. \system currently extracts all objects in a video before the search process, but could leverage those existing techniques to avoid running expensive object detection and tracking algorithms on all frames.
+\textbf{Accelerating query execution over visual data.} Prior work has focused on accelerating queries by pre-filtering frames to avoid expensive computation~\cite{DBLP:conf/sigmod/LuCKC18, DBLP:journals/pvldb/HeDCB21, he2023masksearch}, optimizing the sampling rate~\cite{Moll2020ExSampleES, DBLP:conf/sigmod/BastaniHBGABCKM20}, and building specialized models~\cite{DBLP:journals/pvldb/KangBZ19, DBLP:conf/icde/AndersonCRW19}. \system currently extracts all objects in a video before the search process, but could leverage those existing techniques to avoid running expensive object detection and tracking algorithms on all frames.